alexjporrasp/maltego-import-vtgraph/README.md

 ## Requirements

 1. Intall Python 3.
-2. Sign up/Log in at VirusTotal and save your API key in an OS environment variable.
+2. Sign up/Log in at VirusTotal and save your API key in an OS environment variable called "VIRUSTOTAL_API_KEY".

 ## Usage